An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 Search Minerals Inc. ("Search") [TSXV:SMY] (OTC:SHCMF) - Price = CAD 0.04

-Search is still at the exploration and development stage with their flagship project at Port Hope Simpson (PHS) Critical Rare Earth Element District in SE Labrador.
-Within the PHS District Search’s main discoveries are the Foxtrot Resource, Deep Fox, Fox Meadow, and Silver Fox deposits which contain rare earths including dysprosium (DY), neodymium (Nd), praseodymium (Pr), terbium (Tb) and yttrium (Y).
-The Foxtrot Resource covers a 70 km long and 8 km wide belt.
-At Foxtrot the Total Indicated Resource is 7.392 million tonnes with grades of neodymium oxide (1,732ppm), neodymium (1,485ppm), praseodymium (397ppm), and dysprosium (191ppm).
+Search is still at the exploration and development stage with its flagship project at Port Hope Simpson (PHS) Critical Rare Earth Element District in SE Labrador.
+Within the PHS District Search's main discoveries are the Foxtrot Resource, Deep Fox, Fox Meadow, and Silver Fox deposits which contain rare earths including dysprosium (DY), neodymium (Nd), praseodymium (Pr), terbium (Tb), and yttrium (Y).
+The Foxtrot Resource covers a 70-km long and 8-km wide belt.
+At Foxtrot, the Total Indicated Resource is 7.392 million tonnes with grades of neodymium oxide (1,732ppm), neodymium (1,485ppm), praseodymium (397ppm), and dysprosium (191ppm).
 Other projects also have zirconium (Zr) and hafnium [Hf].

 Market cap is C$9m.